OUR INCEPTION AND WHY WE GIVE BACK.

 "We simply had to find a way to give beck the generosity that others had shown us.
 I had to find a method of pay back that reflected the support shown us."

-" The £1,500 that I had crowd funded would be repaid by offering 5 free spaces to charities on my courses in year one of instructing on MHFA courses.
+" The £1,500 that I had crowd funded would be repaid by offering a minimum of ten spaces to charities at a 50% reduction on my courses in year one of instructing on MHFA courses.

 "Only a life lived for others is a life worthwhile."